Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/ble_fitness_tracker/readme.md

 <img src = "images/result_screen.png">
 - Wait till the LED "LED0" on SAM E51 Curiosity Nano Evaluation Kit goes off and then lift your finger
 - The heart rate value (in bpm - beats per minute) gets displayed on the Eink E-Paper display 2,9" 296x128 dots display

-### Note: Repeat the steps above if you see an inaccuracy in the heart rate reading shown on display for the first time.

 ## Comments:
 - Place your index finger gently on the heart rate 9 click sensor, don't push or put pressure on the sensor (the heart rate values may not be accurate)